-- 1. The library provides the following minimum square feet of library space per capita without a waiver: Class I & II .7 square foot per capita; Class III .6 square foot per capita; Class IV & V .5 square foot per capita; Class VI .4 square foot per capita. - 2.
-The library conducts regular energy audits.
-[See the U.S. Department of Energy site at www.energysavers.gov/.] - 3.
-Long-range plans include updated or new facilities to meet anticipated community needs. - 4.
-The library entrance includes an automatic door opener. - 5.
-Interior library signs are multilingual if applicable. - 6.
+- 1. The library conducts regular energy audits.
+[See the U.S. Department of Energy site at www.energysavers.gov/.] - 2.
+Long-range plans include updated or new facilities to meet anticipated community needs. - 3.
+The library entrance includes an automatic door opener. - 4.
+Interior library signs are multilingual if applicable based on the population served. - 5.
 The library provides a dedicated public meeting space.
 Choose only if Facilities Enhanced Elective #1 was not used for Enhanced Level Certification.